Alumni Portal for Study Abroad Students

-Whether you are a high school senior or studying at a university, YFU offers a powerful, life-changing gap year program for you.
+Whether you're a high school senior or studying at a university, YFU offers powerful, life-changing gap year programs.
 Visit our young adult program site for any additional information and to browse the many options a gap year can offer you—from internships, service learning, and volunteering abroad!

 Searching for a college can be overwhelming.
 First thing to remember is that not all schools are created equally.
-Each school that you may be interested in can be accredited either regionally or nationally.
-You will want to look at the statistical data on admission rates, graduation rates, programs of study, opportunities available for internships, etc. But don’t get too overwhelmed!
+All schools are accredited either regionally or nationally.
+You will then want to look at the statistical data on admission rates, graduation rates, programs of study, opportunities available for internships, etc. But don’t get too overwhelmed!
 Believe it or not, this process can be fun!
-You get to discover what you want from a learning environment by assessing your needs, wants, and interests—the first step in becoming a successful, independent individual!
+You get to discover what you want from a learning environment by assessing your needs, wants, and interests—the first step in becoming a successful, independent adult!
 Follow this guide to get through the college search smoothly.